-How One Note Can Open Up Your Ears and Spark Your Musical Creativity
+How One Note Can Change Your Ears and Spark Your Creativity

 Can one note really change your ears and improve your musical creativity?

 A few years ago I took a lesson with the great trumpet player, improviser and composer Ingrid Jensen.

 As I hopped on the the N train and headed to the lesson I looked over my practice materials and began to wonder what we might cover.
 However once I arrived, I found that my wandering mind was completely off.

 Instead of the usual warm-up exercises and scale patterns I expected she turned on a drone machine, a little black box that emitted a single constant tone, and started to play on top of it.

 For the next 10 minutes or so we focused on a number of different exercises along with this background tone – long tones, scales, trumpet etudes, and intervals.

 Surprisingly these familiar exercises that I had done hundreds of times before were transformed into something different with the accompaniment of the drone.
 The effect even changed the way I approached chords and tunes in my practice years later.

 She later explained that she often uses a drone machine as a practice tool to enable creativity, musical freedom and focus at the beginning of her practice sessions.

 To clarify, a drone machine is basically an electronic synthesizer that sustains a single note, but the same effect can be achieved with other instruments or even recorded tracks.